 However, there’s another hidden criterion, and it’s used for the best of the best.
-It’s like a whole different league of NBA’s superstardom.
+It’s like a whole different league of NBA superstardom.
 There isn’t a formal way of getting there—no tangible proof of being in that tier of players.
-But keep reading, you’ll see what I’m talking about.
+But keep reading; you’ll see what I’m talking about.

-Every now and then, a player shows up that takes the league by storm.
+Every now and then, a player shows up that takes the NBA by storm.
 It’s not your typical dominance, the type you see from multiple players in the league at the same time.
 No, these guys are different.
-They require the whole league to adjust to them.
+They require the whole NBA to adjust to them.

 Current and former NBA players can testify to it.
-Some guys simply require a different approach.
-And not just over 48 minutes playing against them.
-Teams cater their whole roster to stopping them.
+Some guys require a different approach and not just over 48 minutes playing against them.
+So teams cater their whole roster to stopping them.

 “Shaq made you carry two if not three bigs on your roster because you needed those fouls, you needed those big bodies because he was so dominant.
 So then what does that do?
 It shortens your ability to play small ball”Richard Jefferson, The Jump

 A guy like Shaq is the prime example of that type of dominance.
 As Richard Jefferson said, NBA teams would use few roster spots just for guys who could match up with him – let’s be honest, rarely anyone could.
 But that’s what you had to do to have any chance.
 You had to have guys like that just for the off chance of slowing him down from time to time.

 Teams would even have guys on the roster solely to commit fouls on guys like that.
 The official description of their role would probably be something like ‘energy guy off the bench.’
 But let’s face it, they were mostly there to foul out.